noteed/hadley/README.md

 the image, it is easier to use the provided `Makefile` as some files must be generated and copied to the context.

-## Halcyon

-Constraints files are given for both GHC 7.4.2 and GHC 7.6.3.
-For e.g. 7.6.3, use Halcyon as follow:

-    > /app/halcyon/halcyon install . \
-        --sandbox-extra-apps=.halcyon-ghc-7.6.3/sandbox-extra-apps \
-        --constraints=.halcyon-ghc-7.6.3/constraints

 ## 80 columns